Scripture: Luke 1:26-38

 When we pray the ancient Nicene Creed (325 AD) we state our confession of faith in this great mystery: "For us and for our salvation he came down from heaven; by the power of the Holy Spirit he became incarnate of the Virgin Mary, and was made man."
 God gives us grace and he expects us to respond with the same willingness, obedience, and heartfelt trust as Mary did.
 When God commands he also gives the help, strength, and means to respond.
 We can either yield to his grace or resist and go our own way.
 Do you believe in God's promises and do you yield to his grace?

 "Heavenly Father, you offer us abundant grace, mercy, and forgiveness through your Son, Our Lord Jesus Christ.
 Help me to live a grace-filled life as Mary did by believing in your promises and by giving you my unqualified "yes" to your will and plan for my life."

 1 I will sing of your steadfast love, O LORD,

-I will proclaim your faithfulness to all generations.
+with my mouth I will proclaim your faithfulness to all

 2 I declare that your steadfast love is established forever; your faithfulness is as firm as the heavens.